 Come August and September everyone awaits the arrival of their favorite deity Lord Ganesha.
-Ganesh Chaturthi is celebrated across the country irrespective of cultural diversity.
+Ganesh Chaturthi Celebrations are celebrated across the country irrespective of cultural diversity.
 There is nothing more enticing than the elephant God when it comes to singing, dancing and being a part of the ten-day celebrations.

 This festival was celebrated as a public event in Pune during Shivaji’s reign from 1630-1680, and later 1749 to 1818 during Peshwa rule.
 Once they fell the celebrations became private.
 But, in 1893, Bal Gangadhar Tilak re-introduced the Ganesh Chaturthi festival in Pune to bring people together.